FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 		- Warbanner: Upon Levelling Up, or starting a Teleporter Event, drop a Banner upon the floor that strengthens all allies within (16m + 8m per stack); those within the banner's range increases their Total Damage by 30% before crits and increases the user's Dodge Rolls by +3.
 		- Warped Echo: The next hit/group of hits that deal damage to the user in a Round are reduced by 20% of the total damage taken and spreading the remaining damage into (3 + 1 per stack) hits per-second; all echoed damage is non-lethal except for the final hit; after this effect ends, this item requires 2.5 Rounds to Recharge itself before its effect can be used again.
 	- Uncommon
 		- AtG Missile Mk.
 1: With each hit upon an enemy, roll a d20; rolling a 19 or 20, you fire a missile from the AtG at the target, dealing (300% + 300% per stack) Total Damage.
+For attacks that hit an AOE, roll a d100+ to determine how many enemies are attacked on a successful hit.
+		- Bandolier: (18% + 10% per stack) chance that on kill an enemy drops an ammo pack that resets the cooldown of all skills (Equipment not included).
+		- Berzerker's Pauldron: Killing 4 enemies within 1 Round sends you into a Frenzy for (6 + 4 per stack) seconds; Frenzy, while active, gives the user +5 to their Dodge Bonus, and either an additional +2 to their Dodge Bonus or a +1 Offensive Action they can use immediately during the Turn this Condition is activated.
+		- Breaching Fin: Enemies on the ground when hit with a Skill are Launched up into the air and Stunned simultaneously; this effect can be applied to any airborne enemy an additional (2 + 1 per stack) times before the enemy can no longer be launched.
+Launched enemies take increased Total damage from all sources by 10% per launch.
+After the Target lands, this effect goes on a 18 second cooldown; this effect can apply to more than 1 creature if an AOE/multi-hit Skill is used.
+		- Chance Doll: While interacting with a Shrine of Chance, on a successful payment, Roll a d20; with a (40% + 10% per stack) chance, you can guarantee the item given will be of 1 Higher Rarity than what was rolled (Dm Rolls initial item, then rolls higher; limit of Legendary).
+		- Chronobauble: Slow enemies on-hit for -60% Movement Speed and -6 Dodge Bonus for (2 + 2 per stack) seconds.
+		- Death Mark: Enemies with 4 or more Debuffs/Conditions are Marked for Death, increasing damage taken by 50% from all sources by (7 + 7 per stack) seconds.
 		-
 	- Legendary
 		-